smcclab/smc-course/_lectures/06-algocomp.md

 ---
-title: "Algorithmic Composition with Pure Data"
+title: Algorithmic Composition
+tagline: Programs to compose for you.
 lecturer: Dr Charles Martin
 ---